tyler-technologies-oss/forge-design-system/blog/2025-06-11-forge-extended/index.md

 ---

 We are excited to announce the release of **Forge Extended**, a new library of prebuilt Forge patterns as components for Tyler Forge!
-This new library of components is designed to help you build applications faster and more efficiently by providing a set of prebuilt components that can easily be integrated into your projects.
+This new library of components is designed to help you build applications faster and more efficiently by providing extended components that are composed of existing Forge components, and can easily be integrated into your projects.
 Forge Extended will help to reduce development time and effort, while increasing consistency and quality.

 <!-- truncate -->